Rev 11

 libpaho-mqtt-dev python3-paho-mqtt mosquitto xmltoman doxygen

-Create the GVM user and add it to sudoers group without login.
-Also add your current sudo user to the GVM group so you're allowed to run gvmd.
+Create the GVM user and add it to the sudoers group without requiring login.
+Additionally, add your current sudo user to the GVM group so you are permitted to run gvmd.

 sudo useradd -r -M -U -G sudo -s /usr/sbin/nologin gvm && \